mrtrkmn/mrturkmencom.github.io/_posts/2020-07-09-setup-ingress-controller.md

 *Image is taken from ([https://www.nginx.com/products/nginx/kubernetes-ingress-controller/#resources](https://www.nginx.com/products/nginx/kubernetes-ingress-controller/#resources))*

-In normal cases, the situation is as given figure above, however since in existing k8s cluster, I am using HAProxy for communicating with clients, I need NGINX ingress controller inside worker nodes which will manage running applications/services by communicating with HAProxy and eventually, the services will be accessible from outside world.
+In normal cases, the situation is as given figure above, however, since in existing k8s cluster, I am using HAProxy for communicating with clients, I need NGINX ingress controller inside worker nodes which will manage running applications/services by communicating with HAProxy and eventually, the services will be accessible from outside world.

 If I summarize how overview diagram will look like in my case is like in given figure below.